straysheep-dev/linux-configs/web-browsers/firefox/README.md

 /usr/lib/firefox/distribution/policies.json
 ```

+## Snap Package

-NOTE: Previously the [Firefox Snap package](https://snapcraft.io/firefox) required a `user.js` file to be configured.
+Previously the [Firefox Snap package](https://snapcraft.io/firefox) required a `user.js` file to be configured.
 This was before it could read the policy file at `/etc/firefox/policies/*.json` (there's now an automatic snap connection to provide it read access to this location, however it still cannot read any syspref.js or other .js files in the /etc/firefox* directories).

 If you still need/want to create a user.js file, create it within your `~/snap/firefox/common/.mozilla/firefox/<string>.default-release` folder, then to lock the policy file:
 ```bash